Choosing an Apollo Server package

 Which package should I use?

-In most cases, you should get started with the "batteries-included" apollo-server
+In most cases, you should get started with the "batteries-included" apollo-server package.

 If your project has specific requirements, we recommend choosing a package based on this flowchart: